HendrixString/Android-PdfMyXml/README.md

 ```

-3. Use `PdfDocument` to render and run it all at background with progress bar.
+3. Use `PdfDocument` or `PdfDocument.Builder` to add pages and render and run it all at background with progress bar.
 ```
 PdfDocument doc            = new PdfDocument(ctx);